scrabbletank/farhome-rules/monstroustreasure.md

 ***Bite.*** *Melee Attack:* 5 AP, 2/0/3/0/0</br>On hit deals 1/1 in piercing damage.

-***Leap.*** *Maneuver*, *Melee Attack:* 7 AP, Range 2, 2/0/4/0/0</br>The wolf leaps up to 2 tiles, ending in a tile adjacent to the target creature.
-The creature makes a Defense or Dexterity save, taking 1/1 in piercing damage on fail, being knocked prone on a critical.
+***Leap.*** *Maneuver*, *Melee Attack:* 7 AP, Range 2, 2/0/4/0/0</br>The wolf leaps up to 2 tiles, ending in a tile adjacent to a creature and attacks them.
+The creature makes a Defense or Dexterity save.
+On hit they take 1/1 in piercing damage, being knocked prone on a critical.
 ___

 #### Bear